rahgadda/web3/README.md

 - **DAO's:** Decentalized Autonomus Organizations
 - **DApp:** Decentalized Application
 - **NFT:** Non Fudgable Tokens
-- **Blockchain:** It is a collaboration-enabling technology that replace `brand-based trust` with `math-based trust` by shifting the hosting, execution, enforcement, and custody mechanisms of a contract to software logic run across a decentralized network that no individual participant can undermine. `Trust Minimized Agrements`
+- **Blockchain:** It is a collaboration-enabling technology that replaces `brand-based trust` with `math-based trust` by shifting the hosting, execution, enforcement, and custody mechanisms of a contract to software logic run across a decentralized network that no individual participant can undermine. `Trust Minimized Agreements`
-- **Blockchain Oracle:** These are entities that connect blockchains to external systems, thereby enabling smart contracts to execute based upon inputs and outputs from the real world.
+- **Blockchain Oracle:** These are entities that connect blockchains to external systems, thereby enabling smart contracts to execute based on inputs and outputs from the real world.
 More details available [here](https://chain.link/education/blockchain-oracles#types-of-blockchain-oracles)
 - **Hybrid Smart Contracts:** It combines code running on the blockchain (on-chain) with data and computation from outside the blockchain (off-chain) provided by decentralized oracle networks.

 ## References